Camil0086/Camil0086.github.io/docs/Technical_Communication/moreInfo.md

 ## Table of contents

 To create a table of contents you have to install the *Markdown All in One* extension.
 Open **Command Palette** and choose *Markdown All in One: Create Table of Contents* to include all headers from your file.
 Remember that the Table of contents appears in the place of the *insertion point*.
-Go to Tips and Hints in [Markdown basics and installation guide](Markdown_basics_and_instalation_guide.md) for more information.
+Go to Tips and Hints in [Markdown guide](Markdown.md) for more information.